-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of The President and Fellows of Middlebury College as of June 30, 2014, and the changes in its net assets and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Middlebury at June 30, 2014, and the changes in its net assets and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.

-Other Matters
+Other Matter